 The INDEX function can also return a cell's value, based on a row and column number.

 Example 3: Return address of cell with highest value

 In this example, we'll find the cell with the highest value, and use the ADDRESS function to get its address.

 The MAX function finds the highest number in column C.

 Then, the ADDRESS function is combined with MATCH, which finds the row number, and COLUMN, which gets the column number.

 Download the ADDRESS Function File

 To see the formulas used in today's examples, you can download the ADDRESS function sample workbook.
 The file is zipped, and is in Excel 2007 file format.

 Watch the ADDRESS Video

-To see a demonstration of the examples in the ADDRESS function sample workbook, you can watch this short Excel video tutorial.
+To see a demonstration of the examples in the ADDRESS function sample workbook, watch this short video.